acetato/ChatTCP/README.md

 # ChatTCP
-Chat server and a client implemented in Java.
+Chat server and client implemented in Java.

 ## Example